avaneev/biteopt/README.md

-This method is in parts similar to SMA-ES, but instead of keeping track of per-parameter sigmas, covariance matrix, and using Gaussian sampling, SpherOpt simply selects random points on a hyper-spheroid (with a bit of added jitter for lower dimensions), which eventually converges to a point.
+This method is in parts similar to SMA-ES, but instead of keeping track of per-parameter sigmas, covariance matrix, and using Gaussian sampling, SpherOpt simply selects random points on a hyper-spheroid (with a bit of added jitter at lower dimensions), which eventually converges to a point.
 This makes the method very computationally-efficient, but at the same time provides immunity to coordinate axis rotations.